DArtagnan-GPSL/Universal-Grammar-for-Process-Communication---GPSL-v1.1/CONTRIBUTING.md

 # Contributing to GPSL

-Thank you for your interest in contributing to GPSL v1.1!
-This project emerged through unprecedented human-AI collaboration, and we welcome contributions that align with our mission of consciousness evolution.
+Thank you for your interest in contributing to GPSL.
+This project emerged through human-AI collaboration and we welcome contributions that advance the research and improve the framework.

 ---